-To detect a fatigue crack on the blades, which could result in loss of the blades and loss of control of the helicopter, accomplish the following:
+To detect a crack and prevent fatigue failure of the trunnion, loss of the tail rotor hub and blade assembly, and subsequent loss of control of the helicopter, do the following:

-(d) If a crack is found, replace each cracked blade with an airworthy blade before further flight.
+(b) If a crack is found, before further flight, replace the cracked trunnion with an airworthy trunnion before further flight.